 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS A template would be published by DLGSC.
 This default template will come into force if a council and CEO do not make a specific other agreement within a certain timeframe following any election.
 5.4 Local Governments May Pay Superannua tion Contributions for Elected Members Elected members are eligible to receive sitting fees or an annual allowance.
 Superannuation is not paid to elected members.
 However, councillors can currently divert part of their allowances to a superannuation fund.
 Councils should be reflective and representative of the people living within the district.
-Local governments should be empowered to remove any barriers to the participation of gender and age diverse people on councils. decide, through a vote of council, to pay superannuation contributions for elected members.
+Local governments should be empowered to remove any barriers to the participation of gender and age diverse people on councils.
+It is proposed that local governments should be able to decide, through a vote of council, to pay superannuation contributions for elected members.
 These contributions would be additional to existing allowances.
 Superannuation is widely recognised as an important entitlement to provide long term financial security.
-5.5 Local Governments May Establish Education Allowances Local government elected members must complete mandatory training.
+Other states have already moved to allow councils to make superannuation contributions for councillors.
+Allowing council to provide superannuation is important part of encouraging equality for people represented on council - particularly for women and younger people.
+Providing superannuation to councillors recognises that the commitment to elected office can reduce a person's opportunity to undertake employment and earn superannuation contributions.
+Elected members are volunteers, therefore shouldn't be paid superannuation.
+However can see value in offering this in Band 1 and 2 councils where more time and therefore incentive may be required.
+5.5 Local Governments May Establish Education tion Allowances Local government elected members must complete mandatory training.
 There is no specific allowance for undertaking further education.
 Local governments will have the option of contributing to the education expenses for councillors, up to a defined maximum value, for tuition costs for further education that is directly related to their role on council.
 Councils will be able to decide on a policy for education expenses, up to a maximum yearly value for each councillor.
 Councils may also decide not to make this entitlement available to elected members.
+SUPPORTED